DV1512/llm_backend/README.md

 }

-[profile.release]
-lto = true
-codegen-units = 1

-# Test run code

-curl localhost:8000/chat/completions -d '{"type":"structured","data":"I have a web application which is connected to a backend."}' -H "Content-Type: applications/json" curl localhost:8000/chat/completions -d '{"type":"chat","prompt":"I have a web applciation which is connected to a beackend."}' -H "Content-Type: applications/json"

-# new test string
+# This test curl works for me:
-curl localhost:8000/chat/completions -d '{"type":"structured","data":"I have the following components: A web interface, A llm, database.
-The web interface is connected to the LLM, the LLM has access to user data on the database.
-Do threat moddeling on this and give me 10 threats and mitigations."}' -H "Content-Type: applications/json"

-# Chat testing prompted responses and threat modelling
-# Start up LLM
-# Run the below in a terminal
-curl localhost:8000/chat/completions -d '{"type":"chat","prompt":"Hello I would like to do threatmodelling on a web page that is connected to an LLM, using a chatwindow to answer user questions."}' -H "Content-Type: applications/json"
+curl localhost:8000/chat/completions -d '{"type":"structured","data":"Hello I would like to do threatmodelling on a web page that is connected to an LLM, using a chat window to answer user question Give me 5 threats and mitigations."}' -H "Content-Type: applications/json"

-curl localhost:8000/chat/completions -d '{"type":"chat","prompt":"I would like to do an overall analysis."}' -H "Content-Type: applications/json"